rakhimov/scram/doc/opsa_support.rst

 - House events do not default to false state implicitly.
 They must be defined.
 - First event for the fault tree must be a top event gate.
 - Fault tree input structure must be top-down. [not checked currently]
+- The correct number of a gate's children is required.